 Through 40 global case studies for city leaders, developers and investors and built environment professionals, this report shows how we can create healthier and more inclusive, resilient and competitive cities for us to live, work and grow up in.Download

 By adopting this approach, we tackled and prioritised the needs and aspirations of the children in the planning and design of their urban environment, whilst strengthening their capacity to be a part of the decision-making processes that affect them.
-We identified short and mid-term interventions aimed at improving the liveability and safety of the favelas, which will be included in the Salvador Resilience Strategy to be launched in January 2019.
+We identified short and mid-term interventions aimed at improving the liveability and safety of the favelas, which were included in the Salvador Resilience Strategy launched in March 2019.

 By engaging children and considering their scale, senses, movements, interests, and behaviour, it is possible to make more qualified decisions to inform child-centred planning and programming, thereby creating outcomes that are beneficial for everyone. ” Sara Candiracci UKIMEA International Development Leader